HolmesLab/holmeslab/docs/Admin/purchasing/index.md

         ![Screenshot 2025-03-31 at 9.40.37 AM.png](Check Request Goods Request Quick Order Tutorial e99908d36de24a76974180433918ec08/Screenshot_2025-03-31_at_9.40.37_AM.png)

+4. Payment will be sent before the due date.
+The due date is based on the DATE of the invoice, and the due date is Rutgers terms, aka Net 45-- so the Due Date will be the date of the invoice + 45 days.
+No matter when you submit it.
 5. Once payment is sent, if the supplier has indicated electronic payment (ACH), the payment is filed through that method.
     1. if the supplier has indicated physical check, it goes via regular postal mail.
 The guidance we give is that it could take up to 10 days to arrive.
     2. This choice is done in paymentworks